magdalenarussell/mechanistic-trimming/README.md

 # mechanistic-trimming
-The goal of this project is to use model-based statistical inference to identify the sequence-level determinants of nucleotide trimming during V(D)J recomination of adaptive immune receptor loci.
+The goal of this project is to use model-based statistical inference to identify the sequence-level determinants of nucleotide trimming during V(D)J recombination of adaptive immune receptor loci.

 # Install
 Everything R 4.1.3 based.
 R packages that are required can be installed via [miniconda](https://docs.conda.io/en/latest/miniconda.html):